-- (a) a public authority; or - (b) a financial institution in a country, the laws of which sufficiently comply with the revised Forty Recommendations of the Financial Action Task Force; - "Financial Action Task Force" means the task force established by the Group of Seven, to develop and promote national and international policies to combat money laundering and terrorist financing; - "financial institution" has the meaning assigned to it in the Act and "institution" has the corresponding meaning; - "FIU" means the Financial Intelligence Unit established under the Financial Intelligence Unit of Trinidad and Tobago Act, 2009; - "listed business" means any business activity or profession listed in the First Schedule to the Act; - "Minister" means the member of the Cabinet to whom responsibility for finance is assigned; - "money or value transfer service business" means a financial service that accepts cash, cheques, other monetary instruments or other stores of value, in one location and pays a corresponding sum in cash or other form to a beneficiary in another location, by means of a communication, message, transfer or through a clearing network to which the money or value transfer service belongs; - "one-off transaction" means any transaction other than one carried out in the course of an existing business relationship; - "originator" means a person whether natural or legal who places an order with the financial institution or listed business for the transmission of a wire transfer;
+- "Minister" means the member of the Cabinet to whom responsibility for finance is assigned; - "money or value transfer service business" means a financial service that accepts cash, cheques, other monetary instruments or other stores of value, in one location and pays a corresponding sum in cash or other form to a beneficiary in another location, by means of a communication, message, transfer or through a clearing network to which the money or value transfer service belongs; - "one-off transaction" means any transaction other than one carried out in the course of an existing business relationship; - "originator" means a person whether natural or legal who places an order with the financial institution or listed business for the transmission of a wire transfer; - "public authority" means- - (a) Parliament;

-public authority means

-- (a) Parliament; - (b) the Supreme Court of Judicature established under the Constitution, the Industrial Court, established under the Industrial Relations Act, the Tax Appeal Board established under the Tax Appeal Board Act, the Environmental Commission established under the Environmental Management Act, the Land Tribunal established under the Land Tribunal Act or any other superior court of record;
+- (b) the Supreme Court of Judicature established under the Constitution, the Industrial Court, established under the Industrial Relations Act, the Tax Appeal Board established under the Tax Appeal Board Act, the Environmental Ch.
+4:50.
+Commission established under Environmental Management Act, the Land Ch.
+35:05.
+Tribunal established under the Land Tribunal 15 of 2000.
+Act or any other superior Court of record; - (c) a Court of summary jurisdiction; - (d) a ministry or a department of a ministry; - (e) a service commission established under the Constitution;

-Act No. 11 of

-First Schedule

-Chap.
-88:01 Chap.
-4:50 Chap.
-35:05

-Act No. 15 of 2000

-- (c) a court of summary jurisdiction; - (d) a ministry or a department of a ministry; - (e) a service commission established under the Constitution; - (f) the Tobago House of Assembly, established under the Constitution, the Executive Council of the Tobago House of Assembly or a division of the Tobago House of Assembly; - (g) a municipal corporation established under the Municipal Corporations Act; Chap.
-25:04 - (h) a regional health authority established under the Regional Health Authorities Act; Chap.
-29:05 - (i) a body created by statute, responsibility for which is assigned to a member of the Cabinet; - a company incorporated or continued under the Companies Act, which is owned or controlled by Chap.
-81:01 the state, other than a company licensed under the Financial Institutions Act, 2008; or - (k) a body corporate or unincorporated entity - (i) in relation to any function which it exercises on behalf of the State; or - (ii) which is supported, directly or indirectly, by funds appropriated by Parliament and over which government is in a position to exercise control; - "Supervisory Authority" means in respect of - (a) financial institutions licensed under the Financial Institutions Act, the Insurance Act, the Exchange chap.
-84:01 Control Act, or a person who is registered to carry chap. on cash remitting services under the Central Bank Act, the Central Bank; - (b) persons licensed as a dealer or investment advisor under the Securities Industries Act, the Trinidad Chap.
-83:02 and Tobago Securities and Exchange Commission; or - (c) other financial institutions and listed business, the FIU;
+- (f) the Tobago House of Assembly, established under the Constitution, the Executive Council of the Tobago House of Assembly or a division of the Tobago House of Assembly; - (g) a municipal corporation established under the Municipal Corporations Act;

+(h) a regional health authority established under the Regional Health Authorities Act;

+- (i) a body created by statute, responsibility for which is assigned to a member of the Cabinet; - (i) a company incorporated or continued under the Companies Act, which is owned or controlled by the State, other than a company licensed under the Financial Institutions Act; or

+- (k) a body corporate or unincorporated entity- - (i) in relation to any function which it exercises on behalf of the State; or - (ii) which is supported, directly or indirectly, by funds appropriated by Parliament and over which government is in a position to exercise control;
-"the Act" means the Proceeds of Crime Act; and

-Chap.
-11:27
+"Supervisory Authority" means in respect of-

+(a) financial institutions licensed under the Financial Institutions Act, the Insurance Act,

+90 Chap.
+11:27 Proceeds of Crime [Subsidiary] Financial Obligations Regulations Ch.
+79:50. the Exchange Control Act, or the National Ch.
+32:01.
+Insurance Board established under the National Ch.
+79:08.
+Insurance Act, the Home Mortgage Bank established under the Home Mortgage Bank Act, the Agricultural Development Bank Ch.
+79:07. established under the Agricultural Development Ch.
+83:03.
+Bank Act, the Unit Trust Corporation of Trinidad and Tobago established under the Unit Trust Corporation of Trinidad and Tobago Act the Trinidad and Tobago Mortgage Finance Company and the Central Bank; Ch.
+83:02. (b) the Trinidad and Tobago Securities and Exchange Commission for a person registered as a broker-dealer, underwriter or investment adviser under the Securities Act; and (c)) other financial institutions and listed business, the FIU; Ch.
+11:27. "the Act" mean ns the Proceeds of Crime Act; and

-"wire transfer" means any transaction carried out on behalf of an originator, who may be either a natural or a legal person through a financial institution or a listed business, by electronic means, with a view to making money available to a beneficiary at another financial institution or listed business.
+"wire transfer" means any transaction carried out on behalf of an originator, who may be either a natural or a legal person by electronic means, through a financial institution, with a view to making money available to a beneficiary at another financial institution or listed business.